rahuljoshi1814/multi_agent_RAG/README.md

 - What department had the lowest sales?
 - List top 5 products by revenue.

-###  Vector Fallback Queries

-- Who spent the most in Q1?
-- Which category dropped in Q4 2023?
-- Who is the top customer in electronics?
-- What was the biggest expense in 2022?
-- Tell me about Q1 sales behavior.

----

 ##  Error Handling

 - Schema not found → fallback triggered